Performance Bargain: 1998 Dodge Viper – SOLD!

-In honor of Sports Car Saturday, up for your consideration is a modern day classic that indoctrinated young enthusiasts into the world of brutally fast and extremely crude muscle cars.
-The first-generation Dodge Viper looked like it barely changed from the concept drawings and what appeared as a teaser in car shows around the country, and today, it is a screaming deal on the used performance car market.
-Check out this 1998 RT/10 here on Craigslist in Baltimore, Maryland for just $17,300 with only a tick over 5,000 miles on the clock.
+In honor of Sports Car Saturday, a modern-day classic is up for your consideration that indoctrinated young enthusiasts into the world of brutally fast and extremely crude muscle cars.
+The first-generation Dodge Viper looked like it barely changed from the concept drawings and what appeared as a teaser in car shows around the country, and today, it is a screaming deal on the used-performance car market.
+Check out this 1998 RT/10 we spotted on Craigslist in June 2020 in Baltimore, Maryland, for just $17,300 with only a tick over 5,000 miles on the clock.
 How is that even possible?
-Checking the Hagerty Insurance Online Valuation Tool will only cause to scratch your head further, as a “Fair” model is priced at $26,300 – and this example is almost $10,000 less than that with time-capsule mileage.
-If you’re as curious as we are, consider contacting the seller via email here.
+Checking the Hagerty Insurance Online Valuation Tool will only cause you to scratch your head further, as a “Fair” model is priced at $26,300 – and this example is almost $10,000 less than that with time-capsule mileage.

 Now, the price still seems too good to be true.
 The low mileage, clean cosmetics, and seemingly mint condition interior all present better than you’d expect for the price listed.
 The seller even goes so far as to say the Viper is a no-stories example that’s never seen rain and rides on its original Michelin tires.
 The removable hard top is still in its protective bag, and the chrome wheels show no obvious flaws.
 If there are surprises lurking, they’re not obvious in the listing, so it looks worthy of a closer inspection to see if the price is too good to be true.